pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

 -----------------------

 -  `pfSense-SA-15_06.webgui <https://www.pfsense.org/security/advisories/pfSense-SA-15_06.webgui.asc>`__:
-   Multiple XSS Vulnerabilities in the pfSense WebGUI
+   Multiple XSS Vulnerabilities in the pfSense® WebGUI

    -  The complete list of affected pages and fields is very large and all are listed in the linked SA.